The Lichtenbaum-Quillen dimension of complex varieties: Rationally connected 3-folds

 \subsection{Enriques categories}

 For an Enriques surface $X$, the canonical bundle $\omega_X$ satisfies $\omega_X^{\otimes 2} = \O_X$ but $\omega_X \ne \O_X$; thus on the derived category $\Dbcoh(X)$, the Serre functor $S_X = \underline\quad \otimes \omega_X[2]$ satisfies $S_X^2 = [4]$ but $S_X \ne [2]$.
-The Kuznetsov components of some Fano 3-folds enjoy the same property: the main examples \cite[\S3.3]{ppz_enriques} are quartic double solids, which were denoted $dS_4$ earlier; Gushel--Mukai 3-folds, which were denoted $X_{10}$; and Verra 3-folds, which are typically divisors of bidegree $(2,2)$ in $\P^2 \times \P^2$, so they have Picard rank 2, but like the first two they are irrational \cite[\S12.3]{ip_fano_book}.
-Perry, Pertusi, and Zhao \cite{ppz_enriques} have studied moduli spaces of Bridgeland-stable objects in these categories, which behave like moduli space of Bridgeland-stable objects on Enriques surfaces.
+The Kuznetsov subcategories for some Fano 3-folds enjoy the same property: the main examples \cite[\S3.3]{ppz_enriques} are quartic double solids, which were denoted $dS_4$ earlier; Gushel--Mukai 3-folds, which were denoted $X_{10}$; and Verra 3-folds, which are typically divisors of bidegree $(2,2)$ in $\P^2 \times \P^2$, so they have Picard rank 2, but like the first two they are irrational \cite[\S12.3]{ip_fano_book}.
+Perry, Pertusi, and Zhao \cite{ppz_enriques} have studied moduli spaces of Bridgeland-stable objects in these categories, which behave like moduli spaces of Bridgeland-stable objects on Enriques surfaces.

 We remark that in each case, the Enriques category $\A_X \subset \Dbcoh(X)$ has $\dimQL(\A_X) = 1$ by Theorem \ref{3fold_thm} and Proposition \ref{sod_vs_QL}, in contrast to the derived category of an actual Enriques surface where $\dimQL(S) = 2$ as we saw in \S\ref{enriques}.
 On the other hand, the derived category of twisted sheaves on an Enriques surface is an Enriques category, and we saw in Proposition \ref{twisted_enriques} that $\dimQL(S,\alpha) = 0$.
 We are not aware of any work on moduli spaces of twisted sheaves on Enriques surfaces; perhaps they are similar to moduli spaces of untwisted sheaves.